NoahBrown21/ELN-Noah-Brown/README.md

 1. The initials of the experimentalist (NB)
 2. Underscore
 3. The ABHD protein being tested (ABHD14B)
-4. Underscore
+4. underscore
-5. General method
+5. fluorogenic substarte
 6. Underscore
+7. General method
+8. Underscore
-7. The repeat number (03)
+9. The repeat number (03)

-For example, NB_ABHD14B_FluoresencePolarisation_03 represents the 3rd repeat of a ABHD14B FP assay
+For example, NB_ABHD14B__MPP_FP_03 represents the 3rd repeat of a ABHD14B fluorescence polarisation assay using MPP substrate, performed by Noah Brown

 The licince for this page is CC-BY-4.0